 Grandfather Paradox: When one of the travelers asks this exact question, Doninger explains that one person couldn't make the Mets beat the Yankees: i.e. a single person can't significantly change the course of history.
 But when the questioner presses the point, we get a Hand Wave.

 Humans Are Bastards: The stark reality of medieval warfare is painted in full.
-One character states that soldiers of both sides will kill whoever's in their path - best exemplified with the two escorts accompanying the team getting absolutely slaughtered, just because they happened to be near a hunting party searching for a boy of all people.
-Another character plainly states that, when castles finally fell after sieges, everyone inside was massacred, and talks of pregnant women being disemboweled.
+One of the team plainly states that when castles finally fell after sieges, everyone inside was massacred, and talks of pregnant women being disemboweled (Truth in Television, unfortunately).

 Parrot Exposition: While Robert Doniger is having his one-on-one rants with ITC's vice president Diane Kramer, Diane often repeats small snippets of Doniger's speech back to him.
 Diane does this because she knows Doniger is really only talking to himself, and Doniger hearing his own words helps him to sort out his thoughts whenever he and his company are facing problems.